Fair Without Leveling Down: A New Intersectional Fairness Definition: Experiments

-The results of this experiment are presented in Table~\ref{tab:celeb-multi-attributes} and ~\ref{tab:numeracy-multi-attributes}.
-We find that in the case of True Positive Rate, all methods have similar performance over the worst-off group in both datasets.
-In the False Positive Rate setting, we observe that fairness-inducing approaches generally perform better than the \Uncon{} when $1$ or $2$ sensitive axes are considered.
-However, when 3 or more sensitive axis are considered, \Uncon{} starts outperforming other approaches on the worst-off group.
-For instance, in the case of CelebA, when $4$ sensitive axes are considered, the \Uncon{} performs better than all other approaches.
+In a similar fashion, when considering TPR over Numeracy dataset, \Uncon{} performs significantly worse than \FairGrad{} and \Adv{} with $1$ sensitive axis while outperforming all approaches apart from \INLP{} when $3$ sensitive axis are considered.
+Similar observations can be made for Numeracy and Twitter Hate Speech datasets in the FPR setting, with some minor exceptions.
 Overall we find that most fairness approaches start harming or do not improve the worst-off group as the number of sensitive axes grows in the dataset.
-Thus it is pivotal for a fairness measure to consider the harm induced by an approach while calculating its fairness.
+Thus it is pivotal for an intersectional fairness measure to consider the harm induced by an approach while calculating its fairness.